Eocyathispongia: Eocyathispongia qiania

 Eocyathispongia qiania is the only species in the Eocyathispongia genus.
 It was an epifaunal filter feeder that consisted of three tubes, with two smaller side tubes that were likely used to filter water in, and a large, twisted centre tube which was likely used to filter the water out.
 The cells inside the tubes are flat and porous, as would be expected in a filter feeder.
 The cells located on the bottom of the fossil are less porous and were likely used to keep the animal grounded, and the cells on the outside of the tube differ from those on the inside.
 The creature is asymmetrical.
 The fossil found was only about 1.1 millimeters tall and 1.2 millimeters wide, so it can be assumed that the species as a whole would be about the same size since there's no evidence indicating that the fossil found was not a fully grown specimen.

 Doushantuo Formation

 This is the location where the specimen was discovered.
 This formation consists of the shallow waters of the Ediacaran and the rocks are made up of six layers of phosphorite and dolomite.
 The fossil was found in a phosphorite rock near the lower layer of the rock formation.
 The specimen was fossilized through lithification.

 Etymology

-The name of the genus consists of a combination of the Greek root eo- meaning dawn, and the Greek word for cup-shaped, cyathifer, to describe what the creature looks like.
-The word spongia was added in order to indicate that the genus is assessed as a sponge.
+The name of the genus combines the Greek root eo- meaning dawn, and the Greek word for cup-shaped, cyathifer, to describe what the creature looks like.
+The word spongia was added to indicate that the genus is assessed as a sponge.